hseritt/immaterial-css/README.md

 # immaterial-css

+Yet another self-created css file.
+It has very little layout settings but it's mostly for styling.
 ## How to use?

 Download the styles.css file to a place you can import it into your html page.
 It will take of the rest itself.